Best probiotics in the UK reviewed - tried and tested 2025

 20 billion colony forming units of probiotics per serving

-strong vegan capsules to make it though the stomach before breaking down
+delayed-release vegan capsules designed to resist stomach acid before breaking down in the gut

 60-day money-back guarantee